viebel/klipse-repl/README.md

 ~~~

 Be aware that the state of the REPL is shared between the host and all its remote connections.

-## Autocompletion, indentation, coloring etc...

-All of the great features of Bruce Hauman's [rebel-readline](https://github.com/bhauman/rebel-readline) are available in this REPL for the simple reason that this REPL is built on top of [rebel-readline](https://github.com/bhauman/rebel-readline).

 # Credits